Kansas State and football coach Chris Klieman agree on 8-year contract with hefty raise

 "I am excited to continue to lead this football program and put a product on the field each year that can compete at the highest level.
 We have what we need here at K-State to consistently win at a high level — administrative support, unbelievable facilities and the best fans in the country — and my family and I are grateful to be a part of the Wildcat family."

-K-State did not publicly release details of the contract, but according to a recent ESPN report, it is believed to pay Klieman $4.5 million this year and escalate each year to average out at $5.5 million.
-His previous contract, which ran through 2026, would have paid him $4 million in 2023 and topped out at $4.3 million in each of the last three years.
+The contract calls for most of the money to be paid directly to Klieman, but an additonal $1.2 million annually going to Klieman Football Camps, Inc., a LLC created by Klieman.
+Klieman's base salary for the 2023 will total $4.5 million ($3.3 million plus $1.2 million to the LLC) and escalate to $6.5 million in 2030.

-More: Kansas State football linebacker Austin Moore, a steady leader on Wildcat defense
+Additionally, in any year that K-State wins eight or more games and is invited to a bowl, Klieman also can invoke a one-year extension at the maximum amount of $6.5 million.
+His previous contract, which ran through 2026, had a similar clause and would have paid him $4 million this year and topped out at $4.3 million over the final three years.

-The Wildcats had a 10-4 record in 2022 — their first 10-win season in 10 years —highlighted by a 31-28 overtime victory over national runner-up TCU in the Big 12 championship game.
-They then made school's first-ever Sugar Bowl appearance, where they lost 45-20 to Alabama.
+K-State had a 10-4 record in 2022 — its first 10-win season in 10 years — highlighted by a 31-28 overtime victory over eventual national runner-up TCU in the Big 12 title game.
+The Wildcats then made the school's first-ever Sugar Bowl appearance, where they lost 45-20 to Alabama.

-K-State's only losing record under Klieman was a 4-6 mark in a 2020 season shortened by the coronavirus pandemic.
+K-State's only losing record under Klieman was a 4-6 mark in a 2020 season shortened by the COVID pandemic.

-Klieman's deal came a month after all his assistants coaches were rewarded with new contracts as well.
+Klieman's deal came a month after his assistant coaches were rewarded with new contracts as well.
 Offensive coordinator Collin Klein and defensive coordinator Joe Klanderman both will make $825,000 over the next two years.

 K-State opens its 2023 season at home against Southeast Missouri on Sept.
 2.